BioNomad/tuftsTutorials/docs/omics/intro-to-proteomics/00_background.md

 ## Protein Digestion

 Proteins are often complex 3-dimensional structures, with variable sequences.
 To assess what proteins are present, we need a way of breaking up these proteins into something we can identify.
+In shotgun proteomics:

+- Proteins are denatured (a process in which protein folding is undone)
+- The resulting polymer is digested with a serine protease called Trypsin.

+!!! info

-In shotgun proteomics, proteins are denatured (a process in which protein folding is undone) and the resulting polymer is digested with a serine protease called Trypsin.
-Trypsin will cleaves peptide sequences at the c-terminal of Ariginine (R) and Lysine (K) residues (Unless the next residue is a Proline (P)):
+    Trypsin will cleaves peptide sequences at the c-terminal of Ariginine (R) and Lysine (K) residues (Unless the next residue is a Proline (P))

 ![](images/trypsin_digestion.png)